We all know we need to be creating videos to boost our brands.

 But here’s the things.
 While campaigns like Disneys, LEGO’s, and even Red Bulls’s are designed to appeal to the masses, Sarson’s Vinegar’s is aimed at its much smaller, vinegar-loving niche.

-As eConsultancy reports, they reached that niche using the power of content marketing.
+As eConsultancy reports, they reached that niche on YouTUbe using the power of content marketing.

 First, they identified their goal: reach a younger audience and re-introduce them to all the things that vinegar can do.

 Then, they did a little research to uncover what topics that demographic was searching for, discovering that home cooking, recipes, and pickling were some of the top contenders.

 They created a video series for their channel based on those subjects – how to make sauerkraut, how can vinegar can be used in cocktails, etc. – and used demographic and keyword targeting to find their audience.

 The result?
 The campaign generated 4m views in 2016, and a growth of 541% on inbound website traffic compared to 2015.
 Now that is an effective campaign!